Almond flour is—to put it as simply as possible—ground almonds.

 Why People Use Almond Flour

 Almond flour is gluten-free, which makes it appealing if you have celiac disease.
-It also has a high-protein that works for certain diets.
+It also works for certain diets.
 Almond flour also tastes good and creates a distinctively chewy element to baked goods (like macarons!), which is why many cooks love to find ways to incorporate it into their repertoires.

 The Limits of Almond Flour